| Individual Educational Activity Approval Process

 - Two Year Approval Period - You can offer your approved activity as often as you’d like during the approval period.

-- Broad Exposure - Contact information for all AHNA approved activities is provided on our Web site.
+- Broad Exposure - Contact information for all AHNA approved activities is provided on our Approved CNE Programs Directory

 - Value & Credibility for Clients and Consumer

 - AHNA Approved Contact Hours are recognized in all states for RN licensure and re-licensure.
-(California has some exceptions)
+(California AND Iowa have some exceptions)

 - AHNA Approved Contact Hours can be used toward the requirement for holistic nurse certification and re-certification.

-- Upon approval, you may use the AHNA name in the approval/marketing statement we provide.
+- Upon approval, you may use the AHNA Approval Statement in the marketing materials for your Individual Educational Activity.

-Download the approval application below: Please thoroughly read all materials before completing the application.
+Download the required* approval application documents below: Please thoroughly read all materials before completing the application.

-For questions regarding activity approval, please contact Danielle Fienhage, Education Assistant at email@example.com
+For questions regarding the Individual Educational activity approval process, please contact Danielle Fienhage, Education Assistant at email@example.com

 Provider-directed, Provider-paced (As Defined by the ANCC): The provider controls all aspects of the learning activity.
 The provider determines the learning objectives based on a needs assessments, the content of the learning activity, the method by which it is presented, and evaluation methods.
 (Examples include live activities and live Webinars).